littletwinkle/CICD_DevOpsProject_July21/README.md

 * k6: An open-source load testing tool integrated into the build process to verify application performance.

 **Architecture and Workflow**
 The CI/CD pipeline is designed to be fully automated and event-driven.

 1. Source: A code push to the main branch of this GitHub repository triggers the CodePipeline.

+<u>Architecture and Workflow</u>
+The CI/CD pipeline is designed to be fully automated and event-drivA code push to the main branch of this GitHub repository triggers the CodePipeline.

 2. Build: CodePipeline initiates an AWS CodeBuild project.
 CodeBuild executes the instructions in the buildspec.yml file to prepare the application for deployment.